Sleep Tips for Seniors With Sundowners Syndrome

 - Make sure your loved one has a quiet, cool, dark place to sleep in to avoid middle-of-the-night interruptions.

 - Limit alcohol and caffeine in the afternoon as this can make it very difficult for seniors to fall asleep.

-- Schedule your loved one’s meals for the same time everyday to help them get in a routine.
+- Schedule your loved one’s meals at the same time every day to help them get in a routine.

 - Make sure to leave time for a nap in your loved one’s schedule so they aren’t so tired at the end of the day.
 Both physical and mental end-of-day exhaustion are linked to making sundowning worse.
 Don’t make the nap too long though.
 If your loved one spends most of the day sleeping, it may cause them to spend most of the evening on alert.

 - Keep the home well lit in the evening before your loved one goes to sleep.
 When it is dark in the home at night time, it can make your loved one’s living space seem confusing or unfamiliar and start to trigger some of these sundowning symptoms.

 - Try to limit television at night right before your loved one goes to sleep.
 Watching television is a stimulant and it can also cause confusion in seniors who may not be able to distinguish reality from what they see on the string.

 Creating and maintaining a sleep schedule can be extremely beneficial to any senior battling this condition.
 It will help prevent any surprises that can ultimately cause confusion or outbursts and help seniors stay healthy and well-rested.
 While sundowning can be difficult, it doesn’t mean there aren’t ways that you can help improve the overall quality of life for your loved one while they deal with this condition.